Canada Housing & Mortgage Corporation’s (CMHC) top boss made some comments this week that has raised speculation that big changes are headed our way.

 - Pre-Covid Canada had one of the highest gross debt to GDP ratio at 99% in the developed world.
 By the end of 2020 that ratio is expected to exceed 130%.
 NOTE: 80% is considered to be acceptable.

 This is all scary gloomy stuff and yet…

-In my daily work I’m still feeling and observing a lot of optimism from existing home owners and would be first time buyers a like.
-The psychology in the GTA hasn’t changed to one of pessimism… quite on the contrary there is an overwhelming attitude of opportunity and excitement.
+In my daily work, I’m still feeling and observing a lot of optimism from existing home owners and would be first time buyers a like.
+The psychology in the GTA hasn’t changed to one of pessimism.
+Actually, quite the contrary, there is an overwhelming attitude of opportunity and excitement.